prividentity/PrivateIdentity-Oldd/Known-Processing-Issues.md

 * Recognizes children but has only been tested using adult images due to policy restrictions

 ## Voice Recognition
-* Unable to resolve identity when multiple subject’s voices are present in one audio sample
-* Unable to mitigate loud background noises and poor audio quality
+* Does not return identity when multiple subject’s voices are present, loud background noises are present, and/or audio input quality is poor